hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 The node `module` has some optional parameters:

-- `constructor`: A constructor function that is run after the application is loaded and before the main function.
+- `constructor`: A constructor function that is run after the application is loaded and before the "entry" function.
 It usually performs some data initilization.

-- `destructor`: The destructor function, which is run after the main function and before the application exits.
+- `destructor`: The destructor function, which is run after the "entry" function and before the application exits.
 It is usually used to do some resource collection work.

 The following is an example that uses these parameters: